EXPERIENCE

 kayaks-locks.jpg

-The Witch of Plum Hollow, Stories of Salem - The Historic Settlements of Rideau Lakes
+The Witch of Plum Hollow, Stories of Salem and more: The Historic Settlements of Rideau Lakes

 Plum Hollow is one of over a dozen Historic Settlements in Rideau Lakes.
-At this time of year, you will often hear stories about The Witch of Plum Hollow (scroll for the story link below).
-It's the perfect time of year to explore these former hamlets on a fall colour drive, and recount your favourite ghost stories.
-As you travel to Plum Hollow, consider visiting one of the following "ghost towns".
+At this time of year, you will often hear stories about The Witch of Plum Hollow or a sinister-sounding community called Salem.
+This is the perfect time of year to explore these former hamlets on a fall colour drive, and recount your favourite ghost stories.
+As you travel to Plum Hollow, consider visiting one of the following “ghost towns”.

 Historic Settlements